-Essentially, the socially aware software engineering framework adopted for this project represents a customized version of the Action Research process described by Susman and Evered [12], with pertinent HCI and participatory design principles included in an iterative development process.
-This is an alternative to the standard waterfall model of software development [11].
+Essentially, the socially aware software engineering framework adopted for this project represents a customized version of the Action Research process described by Susman and Evered [16], with pertinent HCI and participatory design principles included in an iterative development process.
+This is an alternative to the standard waterfall model of software development [15].

-Human Computer Interaction: HCI has a long history of user involvement, or user-centred design.
+Human Computer Interaction: The field of HCI has a long history of user involvement, or user-centred design.
 Many classical HCI heuristics and techniques can be tailored for use in developing world situations.
-We have employed techniques such as paper prototyping and mapping work processes but have come to see that many HCI heuristics fail to capture the social complexities involved when designing ICT solutions for the developing world [10].
-In a developing world context, Dray et al. [7] recommend working the answers to questions like "How to improve the fit between technology, specific human needs, and human contexts; how to design technology to facilitate human interaction with it; and how best to manage the process of technology introduction" into the software design process.
+We have employed techniques such as paper prototyping and mapping work processes but have come to see that many HCI heuristics fail to capture the social complexities involved when designing ICT solutions for the developing world [14].
+In a developing world context, Dray et al. [9] recommend working the answers to questions like "How to improve the fit between technology, specific human needs, and human contexts; how to design technology to facilitate human interaction with it; and how best to manage the process of technology introduction" into the software design process.

-Participatory Design: Participatory Design evolved from attempts to empower workers in industrial settings [5].
+Participatory Design: Participatory Design evolved from attempts to empower workers in industrial settings [7].
 Contemporary Participatory Design specifies a set of techniques to increase user involvement in the software development life cycle.
 This is done to increase the chance that software solutions are appropriate for the people they serve.
-The techniques include discussion groups and paper prototyping.
+Participatory Design provides guidelines on the techniques to ensure that the software prototypes developed addressed user needs.
+These include discussion groups and paper prototyping amongst others.
 However, as we found when trying to deploy these methods in a developing world context, the users are not ICT savvy enough to fully participate in the process.
 This is addressed in our conclusions with intermediaries.

-Action Research: The Action Research methodology is geared towards helping a target group of people by involving them as equal partners in the development process and using their expertise in their area of work [1].
+Action Research: Action Research is a methodology geared towards solving a problem for a target group of people by involving them as equal partners in the process and using their expertise in their area of work [1].
 It aims to empower groups by creating relevant solutions for their problems and benefits both participants and researchers in the process.
-Action Research provides the steps needed for engineering locally relevant applications.
-It describes the overall process for approaching a community and guidelines on how to work with them in order to discover a problem area and provide a solution for this problem.
-The key aspect is the personal participation of the researchers in the community [9].
+Action Research provides the steps needed for engineering a locally relevant application.
+It describes the overall process for approaching a target community and guidelines on how to work with that community in order to discover a problem area and provide a solution for this problem.
+The key aspect, however, is the personal participation of the researchers in the community [13].

-Socially Aware Software Engineering: The process we used in our projects was essentially user-centred and participatory since it involved the target community in the entire software development process.
+Socially Aware Software Engineering: The process we used (in the case studies presented below) was essentially user-centred and participatory since it involved the target community in the entire software development process.
 The development process was cyclical and iterative, involving traditional Action Research stages to analyse the circumstances of the target community, identify a problem to work on, plan an intervention, implement an intervention and evaluate the outcomes [2].
 Finally, after each Action Research cycle, there was a period of reflection on the results of that cycle in order to plan the next cycle correctly.
 At each stage of the process, requirements were continually gathered for the design of prototype applications.
-The entire process is documented using notes, semi-structured interviews, questionnaires and audio records [1][9][12].
+The entire process was documented using notes, semi-structured interviews, questionnaires and audio records as suggested by [1][13][16].
 Additionally, the different versions of the software prototypes developed acted as documents of the changes that were undertaken throughout the Action Research cycles.